MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/overview.md

 For example.
 Let's say we have an OData service that has a `Customers` entity set which returns entities of type `Customer`.

-For a request like `GET /Customers`, we would a get a response like
+For a request like `GET /Customers`, we would a get a response like:

 ```json
 {